$0 Wedding Budget Planner — Stop the Spiral Before It Starts

 Cost-Per-Guest Calculator

-Tax and Tipping Guide for US, UK, Canada, Australia, and NZ
+Tax and Tipping Guide (US, UK, Canada, Australia, NZ)

-Tipping norms, tax rules, and hidden surcharges differ dramatically between countries — and most wedding advice is written exclusively for the American market.
+Most wedding advice is written for the US — and following it in another country will actively cost you money.
 In the US, "service charges" don't go to staff and you're expected to tip on top.
-In the UK, VAT (20%) is often quoted separately on venue contracts.
+In the UK, venues routinely quote excluding 20% VAT — a £5,000 quote becomes £6,000 at the door.
 In Australia, vendors who quote "plus GST" to consumers are breaking the law.
 In New Zealand, tipping is uncommon and can feel culturally inappropriate.
-This guide covers each country specifically so you budget for what's actually expected in your region, not in someone else's.
+This guide covers each country's actual norms so you budget for what's expected in your region, not someone else's.

 Vendor Payment Schedule